 For decades, MAYA has been a Filipino household brand for hotcakes including the Maya Original Hotcake Mix.
 Their sweet, fluffy hotcake mix is the best kind of pancake batter to use for hotcake art!
-We were invited to Maya Hotcake Art at The Maya Kitchen in Makati, where YouTuber Ell Jay Orbase (#ThePancakeWarrior) did a pancake art demo with He used the Maya Original Fluffy n’ Tasty Hotcake Mix and the Maya Quick n’ Easy Hotcake Mix.
+We were invited to Maya Hotcake Art at The Maya Kitchen in Makati, where YouTuber Ell Jay Orbase (@ThePancakeWarrior) did a pancake art demo with Maya Original Fluffy n’ Tasty Hotcake Mix and the Maya Quick n’ Easy Hotcake Mix.
 He showed us how to do an emoticon, a panda and everyone’s favorite, lovable pokemon: Pikachu.
 He made it look really easy!

 Ingredients and Equipment for Maya Hotcake Art

 -Easy Squeeze Bottles (Fine Tip and Regular Tip)

 -Non-stick Frying Pan